Man who died in stabbing ‘would do anyone a good turn’, funeral told

 Though buoyed by the support of the community, Mr Boland’s family was devastated.

-“This is the most horrible moment of their lives; they never thought that they would every have to deal with anything like this,” he said.
+“This is the most horrible moment of their lives; they never thought that they would ever have to deal with anything like this,” he said.

 Cathriona gave a brief eulogy of thanks, with Maria standing by her side.